 Spice up your framing with the matboard!
 This additional touch of style may be just what you need to light your photo print up 🙂 Photo labels are also attached to the photo frames to serve as a guide to the sizes it can hold.

-There are frames that include the mount, and frames that do not have mounts included at all.
+There are frames that include the mount, and frames that do not.
 Wait, but what is a mount?

-So this is how an image would look like in a Ribba frame with mount, and without mount respectively.
+This is how your photos would look like in a ‘Ribba’ frame with and without the matboard.

 Here’s a breakdown of what the different measurements refer to:

 We strongly advise you to print your photos according to the dimensions provided by IKEA.
 The measurements are inclusive of a small allowance that is meant to help your photo fit nicely into the frame.

 To make things easier for you, we’ve come up with a table indicating the size your photos should be printed in (with and without the use of a mat board) for your reference.

 |8cm x 12cm (~3R)||–||8cm x 12cm (~3R)|